Opens 22 March 2025

 Restoration, rehabilitation and new construction

 Painstaking restoration work has rescued some original paintings in the old chapel by removing the accumulated dirt.
 On the central staircase, the restorers uncovered original paintings that had been hidden under more recent works.
+The exterior and interior stonework, iron balconies and balustrades have all been restored, along with the original wooden structure of the library roof and the room shutters.

 The Palace and the new wing are connected by a tunnel that extends to the MACAM car park, and by an outdoor area with a large staircase that leads to the garden.
 A mirror-like expanse of water runs alongside the Museum building, reflecting the ceramics and enhancing the garden.